October 2024

 The ChatGPT logo

-ChatGPT is an impressive tool for text production and AI-supported responses.
+ChatGPT is a very impressive tool for text production and AI-supported responses.
 However, as soon as it comes to writing longer, high-quality articles, weaknesses become apparent that make it unsuitable for more complex texts.
 A critical look at why the use of AI in journalism needs to be well thought out.

 ChatGPT and other AIs undoubtedly offer many possibilities and are particularly helpful when information is needed quickly.
 Nevertheless, there are clear reasons why writing sophisticated articles by an AI can be problematic and human authors are often better for important topics.
 A key issue is the lack of depth and contextuality required for a well-researched, readable article.
 ChatGPT draws on vast amounts of data, but it doesn't understand content in a human sense.
 This means that it often produces superficial text and wraps complex issues in simplified or even inaccurate statements.